How to Fit Heel Cups – The Most Effective Way to Fit Heel Cups Inside Your Kids’ Shoes!

 ➡️ The last step is to go through the holes you left open.

-If you follow these 2 steps, your child will get the full benefits that the heel cups have to offer and you will notice how the pain will be greatly reduced or eliminated.
+If you follow these two steps, your child will get the full benefits that the heel cups have to offer and you will notice how the pain will be greatly reduced or eliminated.

 I have had the opportunity to help several children that were dealing with heel pain to minimize and in most cases, fully eliminate the pain that they were experiencing by fitting them in a pair of heel cups and good supportive shoes.
 It’s important to understand that the heel cups and the shoes work together in reducing or eliminating your child’s heel pain.